Muzzle Training Dog: A Comprehensive Guide

 To get started, you'll need a properly sized basket muzzle, high-value dog training treats, and an optional clicker or marker word.
 Squeeze cheese or peanut butter make great treats for this purpose.
 You can also use a treat pouch to keep your hands free.

-Worth a look: No Treat Dog Training
+Take a look at this: No Treat Dog Training

 Credit: youtube.com, Muzzle Training Made EASY for ANY Dog - Don't Make this Mistake!